arurans/Arduino/readme.md

 # Arduino project

-Code for reading local temperature and humidity from a DHT11 sensor and logging data on ThingSpeak.
-Display the data on OLED display.
+Code for reading local temperature and humidity from a DHT11 sensor and logging data on ThingSpeak, in addition to displaying on OLED screen.

 **TODO:**